uwopus/blog/content/posts/can-bringup.md

 ```

 Success-ish!
 Now, the logs show up in `dmesg` instead of nothing like before, but it still says `Wrong Wiring?`

+## Abandonment
+This solution was abandoned because the `Wrong Wiring?` message was persistent and no solution could be found.
+The boards were designed to control the Talons with PWM as a fallback, so this approach will be used in the future.